What is Digital Accessibility?

 ADA, UDL, and Digital Accessibility

-Learn about the differences and areas of intersection between Digital Accessibility, Universal Design for Learning, and how COCC meets the needs of students with ADA Accommodations.
+Learn about the differences and areas of intersections between Digital Accessibility, Universal Design for Learning, and how COCC meets the needs of students with ADA Accommodations.

 Digital Accessibility 101